 Plo Koon was born on Dorin, a world of fierce winds and lightning storms — maybe a fitting origin for what he’d later become.
 His family was strong in the Force, and like his uncle before him, he was sent to the Jedi Temple at a young age.
 He rose through the ranks with quiet determination, eventually becoming a Knight and later accepting a seat on the Jedi High Council.

 But what most people didn’t know was that Plo was also connected to another ancient Force tradition — the Baran Do Order, a sect from his homeworld that existed long before the Jedi.
-The Baran Do believed in balance, in using the Force without dividing it into light and dark.
-And from their teachings, Plo learned something that the Jedi considered too dangerous to even mention.
+The Baran Do believed in balance, using the Force as a single current rather than dividing it into light and dark.
+Through their teachings, Plo learned to sense the subtler flows of the Force — and from those lessons, he rediscovered an ability long forbidden by the Jedi: Electric Judgment.

 The Power of Electric Judgment